rails/rails/README.md

 ## Configuration

-The only must-configure part of Action Cable is the Redis connection.
+Action Cable has two required configurations: the Redis connection and specifying allowed request origins.

+### Redis

 By default, `ActionCable::Server::Base` will look for a configuration file in `Rails.root.join('config/redis/cable.yml')`.
 The file must follow the following format:

 ```yaml
 production: &production